Barnwell: The injuries shaking up the NFL playoff race

 While the Titans were blown out by the Colts before and after Mariota's injury Sunday afternoon, they were able to survive without a healthy Mariota earlier this season.
 Gabbert won his lone start against the Texans in Week 2, while Mariota did enough as a substitute to beat the Jaguars in Week 3.
 Those efforts had little to do with the offense, though; the 20-17 win over the Texans was decided by a fake punt for a touchdown, while the Titans managed to hold the Jags to two field goals in a 9-6 victory.

 Mariota's status for a critical Week 12 divisional rematch with the Texans is unclear, although he'll get an extra day to heal with the Titans playing on Monday Night Football.
 "Unclear" is also a good way to describe the absolutely inscrutable Titans, who must be an absolute mystery to even themselves.
 Tennessee followed a three-game winning streak with a three-game losing streak, then righted the ship with impressive victories over the Cowboys and Patriots.
-Beating the Patriots by 24 points and subsequently losing to the Colts by 28 points seven days later is inexplicable.
+Beating the Patriots by 24 points and losing to the Colts by 28 points seven days later is inexplicable.

 At this point, honestly, the Titans seem predicated more upon their defense than whatever Mariota or the passing attack is offering from week to week.
 They came into the week ranking fourth in defensive DVOA variance, suggesting they've been relatively conservative.
 The offense, on the other hand, had been the sixth-most inconsistent attack in the league.
 The Titans will look less consistent after allowing the Colts to score 38 points on Sunday, but there's not really much shame in getting torched by Andrew Luck & Co.
 Since the start of October, only the Saints have been scoring more points per game on offense than Frank Reich's team.
 (It probably did not help matters when Titans defensive coordinator Dean Pees left the game during the first half and went to a hospital with an undisclosed medical condition.)